pan317/J124/resume.md

 - Zixuan Pan.
 "What is the impact of local government debt management strategies on the housing financialization in Guangzhou metropolitan areas."
 (Master Thesis Working Paper).
 - Zixuan Pan.
 "Deciphering the Impact of the Real Estate Market on China’s Government Finances" (Working Paper).

-### Columbia University, Institute for Social and Economic Research and Policy
+### The Columbia University, Institute for Social and Economic Research and Policy
 **Research Assistant**
 Mar 2024 - Present, New York, NY
 Supervisor: Prof. Ester R. Fuchs & Prof. Michael Nutter